Navigating a 5150 Hold for Minors: A Guide for Parents

 Having your child placed on a psychiatric hold is difficult for any parent.
 That said, involuntary treatment is an opportunity to get professional insight into how to best help your child.
 Listening to mental health professionals now could be the thing that saves your child’s life.

 Every state has their version of a 5150 hold.
 Most are 72 hours long, though this can vary.
 The time that your teen or young adult is being held depends on the state you live in, your health insurance plan, or your child’s symptoms.
 During this time, it is essential to reflect on the fact that your child is safe.
-Also, it is time to pay close attention to your child’s needs.
+It is also time to pay close attention to your child’s needs.

 A 5150 hold is an indication that your child needs professional care.
-Know that you are not alone.
+Please know that you are not alone.
 While grounds for a 5150 hold vary case to case, some of the most common reasons for teenagers include suicidal ideation or a suicide attempt.
 In fact, “suicide rates almost doubled in youth aged 17 years and younger during the past 10 years and… more than tripled in girls aged 10 to 14.”

 While a 5150 hold is a serious situation for your family, it can be an opportunity for positive change.
 While the professionals do their work to assess your child, there are some steps that you can take to support your family unit during this difficult time.